Data-driven stabilization of continuous-time systems with noisy input-output data

 \section{Introduction}

-\subsubsection{Motivation and literature review.}
+\subsubsection{Motivation and literature review}

 Data-driven control aims to design controllers for unknown dynamical systems from input-output data.
 Whereas model-based methods first construct a mathematical model and then design a controller, data-driven methods operate directly on data and eliminate the intermediate identification step.
 A fundamental question in this paradigm is whether the available data contain enough information to design controllers that achieve control objectives.
 To address this question, the concept of data informativity was introduced in \cite{Waarde2020}.
-Data informativity provides a rigorous theoretical framework to determine whether all systems consistent with the given data have desired properties, and whether controllers can be designed to achieve control objectives for all such data-consistent systems.
+Data informativity provides a rigorous theoretical framework to determine whether all systems consistent with the given data have the desired properties, and whether controllers can be designed to achieve the control objectives for all such data-consistent systems.

 Data informativity was investigated for various system properties and control objectives.
-Here we provide a brief review of the literature focused on stabilization; see \cite{Waarde2023} for a broader overview.
-Informativity for state-feedback stabilization of discrete-time systems was first characterized in \cite{Waarde2020}, and was subsequently extended to deal with process noise \cite{Waarde2022TAC,Steentjes2022,Waarde2023SIAM}, measurement errors \cite{Bisoffi2024}, and their combination \cite{Kaminaga2025}.
+Here we provide a brief review of the literature concerning stabilization; see \cite{Waarde2023} for a comprehensive introduction to the informativity approach.
+Informativity for state-feedback stabilization of discrete-time systems was first characterized in \cite{Waarde2020}, and was subsequently extended to deal with process noise \cite{Waarde2022TAC,Steentjes2022,Waarde2023SIAM}, measurement errors \cite{Bisoffi2024}, and their combination \cite{Kaminaga2025arXiv}.
 A generalization to infinite-dimensional systems was also proposed in \cite{Wakaiki2025Informativity}.
-Furthermore, the case of noisy input-output data was investigated by the state-space approach in \cite{Steentjes2022, Kaminaga2025} and by the behavioral approach in \cite{Waarde2023TAC}.
-Although sampled data are inherently discrete, many physical systems are governed by continuous-time dynamics.
+Furthermore, the case of noisy input-output data was investigated by the behavioral approach in \cite{Waarde2023TAC} and by the state-space approach in \cite{Steentjes2022, Li2026Automatica, Kaminaga2025arXiv}.
+Although sampled data are discrete by nature, many physical systems are governed by continuous-time dynamics.
 Nevertheless, data-driven stabilization of continuous-time systems remains relatively unexplored compared to its discrete-time counterpart.
 This gap motivates us to study data informativity in the continuous-time setting.